rvolz/docbook_status/README.txt

 A utility for DocBook authors/publishers showing the document structure (sections) and word count of a DocBook project.
 It is intended to provide an overview of a DocBook project's structure and volume while you are writing or editing it.

 == Features

 * lists all sections (set, book, ... section, simplesect) in a DocBook file
 * calculates a word count for each section (words in paras, simparas and formalparas)
 * works with included sections (XInclude)
+* finds and lists remarks (remarks are not included in the word count)

 == Examples

-The package includes a comandline application, bin/docbook_status, that can be used in two ways:
+The package includes a comandline application, bin/docbook_status that can be used in two ways:

 to run it manually, once:
    docbook_status <DocBook file>

 to run the application in demon mode, continually: docbook_status --demon --glob "*.xml" --dir "." <DocBook file>

 In demon-mode the application checks the files matched by the _glob_ pattern in the directory specified by _dir_ for changes, and redisplays the document analysis whenever a change occures.
 The demon can be termanted by simply pressing RETURN.

 == Download